microsoft/debug-adapter-protocol/specification.md

 Modules can be retrieved from the debug adapter with this request which can either return all modules or a range of modules to support paging.

-Clients should only call this request if the capability 'supportsModulesRequest' is true.
+Clients should only call this request if the corresponding capability `supportsModulesRequest` is true.

 ```typescript
 interface ModulesRequest extends Request {